Updated: Jul 21

-Now, to be clear, I often chose to read the first Harry Potter novel in Grade 4, but by Grade 6, I read the second novel.
+I often chose to read the first Harry Potter novel in Grade 4, but by Grade 6, I read the second novel.
 How can I go ahead and read the second novel in grade 6?
 Well, we actually have a great day introducing Harry Potter with the first movie before we start the novel.
 We have an awesome camping day, where they bring sleeping bags, and snacks, and we watch the movie.
 This gets them REALLY REALLY excited to start our novel study.

-What can be found in the harry potter novel study?
+What can be found in the Harry Potter novel study?

 One of my favourite parts about this novel study is it covers multiple listening expectations in the FSL curriculum.